Study: AudioEye detects up to 2.5x more issues than other tools

 ADA Title III Requirements

-As mentioned above, Title III of the ADA requires that places of public accommodation take steps to ensure people with disabilities have equal access to their goods, services, and facilities.
-To provide that equal access, businesses must meet specific requirements in both their online and public spaces.
+Title III requires places of public accommodation to ensure people with disabilities have equal access to their goods, services, and facilities.
+These requirements apply to both physical spaces and digital content.

 Physical Space Requirements